mageni/mageni/SECURITY.md

-If you discover a security vulnerability within Mageni, please send an email to Jonathan Jaquez at jejaquez@mageni.net.
+If you discover a security vulnerability within Mageni, please send an email to Jonathan Jaquez at jejaquez@mageni.net instead of using the issue tracker or discussions.
 All security vulnerabilities will be promptly addressed.